TheEndizen/LostInSpace/README.md

-# LostInSpace #
+# Lost In Space #
-30 Days Lost in Space Program from Inventr.io, completed on the custom HERO Board.
-This is built similarly to the Arduino UNO R3 board.
+30 Days Lost in Space Program from Inventr.io, completed on the custom HERO Board (which mirrors the Arduino UNO R3 board).

 Each module is completed as an independent project regardless if one module builds on a previous one.

 ## IDE Setup ##
 Go to <code> Tools > Board > Arduino AVR Boards > Arduino UNO </code> to set the board.
 Go to <code> Tools > Port > COM5/COM6 </code> to set the port.
 (Depends on which USB port the device is connected to.)

 ## Library Setup ##